sowjanyaacharya/Django-Employees/README.md

 # Django-Employees
- I built a django employees project using python Django framework which fetches the emoloyees information using their ids
+ I built a django employees project using python Django framework which fetches the employees information using their ids